NexPlayer/Android-SDK/advanced.md

 #### int xPercent

-This indicates the left position of the the caption window.
+This indicates the left position of the caption window.

 It can be set to a percentage of the horizontal caption render area.

 #### int yPercent

-This indicates the top position of the the caption window.
+This indicates the top position of the caption window.

 It can be set to a percentage of the vertical caption render area.